article

 Collaboration inefficiencies

 Shadow IT introduces systems that are not used across an organization.
-This creates collaboration issues related to communications and data sharing, since shadow IT often is not integrated with sanctioned systems and workflows.
+This creates collaboration issues related to communications and data sharing since shadow IT is often not integrated with sanctioned systems and workflows.

-Compliance violations
+Compliance issues

 Shadow IT rarely meets the stringent compliance requirements of regulations such as the Health Insurance Portability and Accountability Act (HIPAA), Payment Card Industry Data Security Standard (PCI DSS), and General Data Protection Regulation (GDPR).
-This only puts data at risk, but exposes organizations to fines and penalties related to compliance violations.
+This not only puts data at risk but exposes organizations to fines and penalties related to compliance violations.

 Data inconsistency